argovaerts/FloreneB/README.md

 # FlorenceB

-FlorenceB is a extremely minimal static site generator, mostly just for personal use.
+FlorenceB is an extremely minimal static site generator, mostly just for personal use.
 Under the hood it leverages wget, PHP, Bulma and CMD (as I work on Windows).
 As an editor I use Visual Studio Code (highly recommended).

 ## Installation